ethicxz/ethicxz.github.io/_posts/2024-09-18-VL Intercept Chain.md

 ```
 ![alt text](../assets/image_intercept/6er.png)

-Nice ! if you have any questions or comments on this write up you can dm me on [instagram](https://instagram.com/eliott.la) or on discord : 'ethicxz.'
+Nice ! sorry if my english was bad and if you have any questions or comments on this write up you can dm me on [instagram](https://instagram.com/eliott.la) or on discord : 'ethicxz.'